david-a/echoes/Resources.md

 **Demonym:** Enoshi

+**Ancient Language:** Hebrew (enough modern to be understandable and integrated in more songs since this is the main species of the heros and antagonists)

 **Physical Traits:** Tall, elegant humanoids with luminous eyes that change color based on emotion.
 Their skin has a subtle iridescent quality, and they possess elongated, pointed ears.
 They have an innate ability to manipulate energy fields around them.

 **Culture & Society:**